 Heavy Cavalry: Hungarian heavy cavalry was a very effective, feared force.
-It was still much like the knights and mounted Men-at-Arms of the previous, medieval centuries.
+It was still much like the knights and mounted men-at-arms of the previous, medieval centuries.
 The Ottoman heavy cavalry was not quite as fully armored.
 They all fought mounted.

 Spahis.
 Sometimes also spelled "sipahis," the term for most regular Ottoman cavalry.
-The spahis were usually in one of two "wings", the Anatolian Wing (home or right) and Rumelian (left) Wing.
-The latter

-Spahis: Sometimes also spelled "sipahis," the term for most regular Ottoman cavalry.
 The spahis were usually in one of two "wings", the Anatolian Wing (home or right) and Rumelian (left) Wing.
 The latter was formed from non-Ottoman men, at least in theory, probably Moldavian, Wallachian, and Tartar.
 The cavalry of these two wings was what we have termed Medium Cavalry, in that they were shock-oriented units but not as heavily armored as their counterparts of the Sultan's Guard, the Porte Spahis.